Kevin Sheekey: Professional career

+When Sheekey returned to Bloomberg L.P. in 2010, Michael Bloomberg credited him with shepherding issues like mayoral control of schools, winning billions of additional budget dollars from the state capitol and withdrawing New York City from a partnership with Off-Track Betting.
+Sheekey also led efforts to overhaul the city Marriage Bureau.
+In a statement, Bloomberg said Sheekey "had his hand in just about everything we've done over the past four years and we've been smarter more strategic and more successful due to his efforts."

-Sheekey returned to Bloomberg L.P. in 2010 to oversee government relations and communications for the company and serve as chairman of Bloomberg Government, a subscription data service providing aggregated government news and analysis.
+On his return to Bloomberg L.P., Sheekey oversaw government relations and communications for the company and served as chairman of Bloomberg Government, a subscription data service providing aggregated government news and analysis.
 He eventually rose within Bloomberg L.P. to the role of Global Head of Communications, Government Relations and Marketing.
 He is based part-time in London where he represents Bloomberg L.P.'s global business presence.

 Sheekey serves on the board of the ONE Campaign, alongside the likes of U2's lead singer Bono, Sheryl Sandberg, John Doerr, Lawrence Summers, and Susan Buffett.
+He is also a member of the board of the Partnership for Public Service.

-In May 2016, Sheekey became a board member of Tech:NYC, a non profit organization that represents the interest of New York City's technology sector through the support of member companies like Google, Bloomberg L.P., Uber, and Facebook.
+Sheekey was a founding board member of Tech:NYC at its inception in 2016.
+Tech:NYC is a non profit organization that represents the interest of New York City's technology sector through the support of member companies like Google, Bloomberg L.P., Uber, and Facebook.

 In 2015, Sheekey began laying groundwork for Michael Bloomberg to run for president as an Independent candidate in the 2016 election.
 Sheekey worked with Democratic and Republican political strategists to map out staffing and messaging for the proposed campaign.
 Bloomberg formally announced he would not run on March 7, 2016, stating that there was too high of a risk his candidacy could lead to the election of Donald Trump or Senator Ted Cruz.
 Sheekey later advised on preparation and strategy for Bloomberg's primetime speech at the 2016 Democratic National Convention, during which Bloomberg endorsed Hillary Clinton for president.
 Sheekey told the New York Times during the campaign "Hillary [Clinton] has some baggage, but Trump is crazy.
 And you can't fix crazy."